azavea/grout/README.md

 $ pip install grout
 ```

-To use the bleeding-edge version of Grout, install it from GitHub.
+To use the development version of Grout, install it from GitHub.

 ```bash
 $ git clone git@github.com:azavea/grout.git